Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 Try to think of inclusive activities for the person with dementia, or things to do that might engage or evoke memories.
 For example, you could build a scrapbook together using photos from previous family Christmases or revive family traditions like playing charades or singing familiar songs together.

-If the person is a Christian, or used to have some Christian beliefs, you could try to engage them in the spiritual side of Christmas, too: sing hymns, read the nativity story or go to church – anything that might spark memories or make the person feel peaceful and connected to their faith.
+If the person has always celebrated Christmas as a Christian festival, you could try to engage them in hymns, the nativity story or church – which might spark memories or make the person feel peaceful and connected to their faith.

-If you’re caring for someone this Christmas, or spending the day alone, find out about support groups near you.
-Local centres might be holding a lunch or a meet-up – it might be comforting to spend time with other people in a similar situation to you, even if going out feels like a lot of effort.
+If Christmas is a difficult time for you find out about support groups in your area.
+Local centres might be holding gatherings or lunches over the Christmas period – it might be comforting to spend time with other people in a similar situation to you, even if going out feels like a lot of effort.

-Charity organisations like your local Age UK may have details of events happening over the festive period, and you may also be able to find information in local social media groups, through social services, in community centres and libraries and through your GP surgery.
+Organisations like your local Age UK may have details of events happening over the festive period, and you may also be able to find information in local social media groups, through social services, in community centres and libraries and through your GP surgery.

 If you can’t get out, there may be local retailers and voluntary groups that can deliver shopping and other supplies for you.
 It’s a good idea to look into this in plenty of time in the weeks running up to Christmas.

 Keep in mind what is manageable for the person with dementia.
-Allow your loved one to have a nap at lunchtime if they need to, and if they’re going back to their home at the end of the day, don’t leave it too late – try to take them home in daylight so they can see they’re back in their familiar environment, rather than waiting until it gets dark when they may be more confused or disorientated.
+Allow them to have a nap at lunchtime if they need to, and if they’re going back to their home at the end of the day, don’t leave it too late – try to take them home in daylight so they can see they’re back in their familiar environment, rather than waiting until it gets dark when they may be more disorientated.

-If you’re bringing a loved one with dementia out of their care home over the festive period, have a few practice runs.
-This will help you figure out if it’s realistic and achievable to take them out of their care home for Christmas.
+If you’re bringing a person with dementia out of their care home over the festive period, have a few practice runs.
+This will help you figure out if it’s realistic and achievable to take them out for Christmas.

 Include the care home staff in your planning and ask them for their advice and how they might be able to support you and the person you care for.

 Make sure you include the person with dementia in your Christmas activities.
-If appropriate, you could ask them to help you wrap presents, put up decorations, set the table or peel potatoes.
+For example, you could ask them to help you wrap presents, put up decorations, set the table or peel potatoes.

 If you’re celebrating Christmas with other people, give them pointers beforehand on how to make the person with dementia feel happy and included.
 Sometimes, when people know someone has a diagnosis of dementia, they behave differently towards them – for example, they might avoid speaking to the person for fear that they’ll get it wrong.

-If you think this could be the case, advise your guests to make sure they smile and make eye contact with the person with dementia and, if helpful, keep conversations with them straightforward.
+If you think this could be the case, advise your guests to make sure they smile and make eye contact with the person with dementia and, keep conversations with them straightforward.
 You could suggest they read through our tips for communicating with a person with dementia in advance.

-Christmas can be a stressful time – perhaps you have expectations of previous family Christmases to live up to; maybe relationships between relatives are strained; or you might be worried about how the change in routine will affect your loved one with dementia.
+Christmas can be a stressful time – perhaps you have expectations of previous family Christmases to live up to; maybe relationships between relatives have changed; or you might be worried about how the difference in routine will affect the person with dementia.

 If you’re entertaining or cooking a big meal, try not to put too much pressure on yourself to make everything perfect – enjoy the day for what it is, and accept any help offered by others.

 If you’re not visiting or having visitors, try to find time to do whatever brings you some peace – you could put on music or a film you love, sit quietly with a book or take a walk on your own or with the person you care for.

 If you’re a carer, why not ask a friend or relative to sit with the person you care for while you take a break for a few hours?